 Text by Tony Oldham (2004).
 With kind permission.

-The sign outside the cave tells "This cavern ... contains, as verified by professional speleologists, every formation that is found in any cave in the United States."
+The sign outside Bull Shoals Caverns tells "This cavern ... contains, as verified by professional speleologists, every formation that is found in any cave in the United States."
 While there are actually no professional speleologists, the whole testimony lacks both sense and truth.
-Cave formations are actually found in great abundance, and there is a 470 pages thick book named Cave Minerals of the World which easily makes clear that there is no way this small cave can have all of them.
-And on the other hand, what does it matter?
-It will actually not change the cave itself if you know how many different speleothems it contains.
+Cave formations are actually found in great abundance, and there is a 470 pages thick book named Cave Minerals of the World which lists thousands of different speleothems.
+This easily makes clear that there is no way, this small cave can contain all of them.
+Especially as conditions which are required by some prevent the formation of others.
+But on the other hand, what's the point?
+It will actually not change the cave itself if you know how many kinds of speleothems it contains.
 The quality and beauty of the speleothems is probably of much bigger interest.

 Both Tony Oldham and we were astonished by the naivety with which the cave is advertised.
 They actually praise the quality of the concrete path and the number of different speleothems.
 But the cave has numerous interesting peculiarities which make a visit worthwhile.
 The small cave has actually several interesting speleothems, like some fine boxwork and cave pearls.